Prop Firm Trading: Complete Guide to Getting Funded (2026)

 Structured Accountability Improves Performance

-Trading alone is psychologically difficult.
+Trading alone is psychologically brutal.
 Without external accountability, it's easy to bend your own rules, skip journal entries when you lose, and convince yourself that "this time is different."
 Prop firm rules impose the discipline that most traders struggle to maintain on their own.

 How Prop Firm Trading Works